 I also got really into cooking, in part because the vinegar ban meant I had to make all of my own salad dressing.
 Some of my current specialties are: kale and chickpeas in a homemade tahini dressing, vegetable Thai curry, and zoodles with homemade, vegan kale pesto.
 I also found out it's pretty easy to make your own sauerkraut, and going at the shredded cabbage with a mallet to get it to ferment in its own juices is a great way to release your rage.

-Even though I fall off of the wagon sometimes (especially when I go to Italy), I now know exactly what food to avoid and what to embrace to help me achieve my best body and feel great.
-And that’s a real game-changer.
+Even though I fall off of the wagon sometimes (especially when I go to Italy), trying DNA testing for weight loss taught me exactly what food to avoid and what to embrace to help me achieve my best body and feel great.
+And that's a real game-changer.

 To discover more amazing secrets about living your best life, click here to sign up for our FREE daily newsletter!